 What to Do in Costa Rica?

-Some of the most popular activities to do in Costa Rica, the number one activity is the canopy tour.
+One of the most popular activities to do in Costa Rica, the number one activity is the canopy tour.
 You can find them pretty much anywhere, but I highly recommend if you’re going to be in Arenal or Monteverde, those are the best ones.
 Please go to the ones that have insurance that is well known.

 Hanging bridges is another really popular, really fun thing to do in Costa Rica.

 The best ones to do are in Arenal, Monteverde, and Manuel Antonio.
-Again, make sure you find out which ones are really kept up a lot.
+Again, make sure you find out which ones are kept up a lot.

 Rafting and Canyoneering